rhit-bryantlj/KOTOR_Lightsaber_Planner/README.md

 - Show the Bonus from strength or dex for which stat is higher
 - Updated some output to console
 - Fixed some typos in Crystals.json
+#### V1.2 Released
+- Added in Save, Load, and Delete functionality
+- Fixed bug causing infinite loop on string/character input

 follow Development at https://www.youtube.com/@logeeman8

 ### Future Development
-- Allow User to Store and Delete Lightsaber Builds
 - Add option for User to have a second Lightsaber
 - Complete fix to prevent user from going out of bounds on attributes by implementing the 30 point +4 calculation.